Tell us about your organisation and what they do

 Paul’s intention was that Cubik would never be more than four people, but over time realised there was a significant gap in the market for offering a fully integrated service from the idea through to the finished product.
 With enquiries from organisations looking for manufacturing partners and assistance in design, through to how to fund innovative ideas, Cubik’s success grew.
-Fast forward to 2016 and the company has worked on a smart metering device for biohazards, developed a water defence flood system and is involved in the development of a number of innovative projects.
+Fast forward to 2016 and the company worked on a smart metering device for biohazards, developed a water defence flood system and was involved in the development of a number of innovative projects.

 What challenges is Cubik addressing in the marketplace?

 Our primary USP is that we offer a complete solution from electronics design, development and prototyping through to manufacture, which is unusual in our industry.
 There are a few companies in the UK that offer an end-to-end service but not that many so we like to try and fulfil as many of those services as possible.

 Manufacturing products in this country can be challenging due to labour costs, so you have to apply certain techniques to make UK manufacture cost effective.
 During the design process it is possible to reduce the labour cost element which can make UK based manufacture very competitive.
 At Cubik, we advocate a different mind-set to assist this.
 Factoring touch time (the cumulative time a person has to interact with the product to complete manufacture) early on in the development process means you are able to highlight where the labour cost is high and where it can be cut.
 For example, automating elements of production, such as using a connector instead of a wiring assembly will reduce the need for labour-intensive hand soldering.
 Solutions as simple as this that reduce touch time and cut manufacture costs enormously.